pavanprak/pavanprak/README.md

 - 👋 Hi, I’m @pavanprak
 - 👀 I’m interested in Quant Finance
-- 🌱 I’m currently learning Python, R, SQL,PowerBI and excel
+- 🌱 I’m currently learning Python, R, SQL,PowerBI and excel, Finance, AI/ML
-- 📫 How to reach me at my instagram @pavan__prak
 - I am a Member of Actuarial Society of INDIA
-- I am planing to persue my masters in Financial Engineering(MFE).
+- I am persueing my masters in Financial Engineering(MFE) at Stevens Institute of Technology(Expected to Grsduate by Dec-25).

 <!---
 pavanprak/pavanprak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.